Hyperuniform random measures, transport and rigidity

 This phenomenon is called $ 1$-rigidity, since one can infer the moment of order $ 1$ based on the outside configuration.
 From this perspective, number rigidity can also be called $ 0$-rigidity.

-In both examples, the rigidity can be described as {\it linear}, in the sense that the quantity of interest (the moment of order $ 0$ or $ 1 $ on the unit ball) can be approximated by external linear statistics $ \P(f_{R}1_{B_{1}^{c}})$.
+In both examples, the rigidity can be described as {\it linear}, in the sense that the quantity of interest (the moment of order $ 0$ or $ 1 $ on the unit ball) can be approximated by an external linear statistic $ \P(f_{R}1_{B_{1}^{c}})$.
 Generalising to higher moments leads to the following definitions.
+Define